Saptarshi2060/Voice_assistant/README.md

 4. **Stopping**:
    - Click the "Stop" button in the GUI to terminate the assistant.

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository, make improvements, and submit pull requests.

 ## Acknowledgments
 - Inspired by virtual assistants like Amazon Alexa.
 - Uses various Python libraries for voice recognition, web interaction, and GUI development.